 - Incoming tide – Rising or incoming tide is the period after the low tide until the high tide

-- Low tide – A period, where the tides have the lowest point of water and will be increasing soon.
+- Low tide – A period where the water level is at the lowest point and will be increasing soon.

 Waves on low tide are generally fast and tend to close out.

 - High Tide – Period, where the water levels are the highest, and soon will be decreasing

 Waves on high tide are known to be fat, slow and mushy.

 Surfing a beach break can be difficult.
 It is crucial to find a spot where the quality of waves is the best.
 How to spot a good sandbar?
 When the forecast for surf is excellent, the waves should be there.
 Walking down the beach and looking for the best place to jump in and start surfing?
 Well, we all know that the grass is always greener on the other side, so is when surfing a beach break.
 Make sure you examine the whole beach before jumping in.
 Take a good minute or two to check out where the surf is more consistent.

 An excellent tip for finding the best sand bar is to spot a location on the beach where the water reaches the furthest towards the beach.
 This is the indication that the strong currents and waves are pushing the water stronger and further towards the shore.
 If you’ve found a spot, use the rip to paddle in and enjoy.

 Once you know the basics of how the conditions affect the surf – it’s a path to get a good quality surf.
 For example, two surf breaks, maybe a few miles apart from each other – can have different surf conditions.

 Surf forecast links: